 The original environmental permit for the plant was revoked on 19 April 2017.
-However the sponsors filed another permit in July which was issued in September.
-Bandung Legal Aid has mounted a legal challenge against the new permit.
+However the sponsors filed another permit in July, which was issued in September 2017.
+Bandung Legal Aid challenged that new permit and is having the legality of the verdict in this case reviewed.
 Loans have been disbursed despite this legal uncertainty.
 Visit WALHI Jawa Barat for updates on this ongoing case.

 Location: Central Jawa, Indonesia

 Debt-to-equity ratio: 80:20

 It expands upon the existing Cirebon power station and will sit alongside Cirebon 3.

 - Samtan (20%)

 - Korea Midland Power (10%)

 - JERA – a joint venture between Tokyo Electric Power and Chubu Electric (10%)